List of Courage the Cowardly Dog characters: Di Lung

-Di LungVoiced by Tim Chi LyDi Lung is a young Chinese American inventor.
-He also likes to verbally and physically abuse Courage whenever he sees him, and often does his experiments on him.
-He made his debut appearance in the episode "Hothead".
-He is very inconsiderate and rude and usually gets caught in the middle of the chaos happening in Nowhere, prompting him to shout his catchphrase of "Watch where you're going, ya foo!", which is a running gag in the series.
+Di Lung is a Chinese inventor who first appears in the episode "Hothead".
+He is very inconsiderate and rude and usually gets caught in the middle of the chaos happening in Nowhere, prompting him to shout his catchphrase of "Watch where you're going, ya fool!", which is a running gag in the series, because he uses said phrase hypocritically, when he is clearly in the wrong despite blaming the other person.
 He is the inventor of Mecha Courage.
 Di Lung also has two aunts: one good and one bad, who are both the Empresses of China; thus, this could make him royalty.